On this page

 Pros: You won’t have to tie up any money in a security deposit, and your account will be reviewed for a credit limit increase if you make your first 6 monthly payments on time.

 Cons: If you have low or no credit, your credit limit may start out fairly low.
-Also, the card carries a very high variable APR of 30.74%.
+Also, the card carries a very high variable APR.

 Who should apply?
 Individuals with average credit looking to boost their credit history and avoid fees.